MrinalKantiGhosh/K8sTemplating/README.md

  1. Configmap stores a lot of specifications which can control the deployment in it's way.
 But deployment will not consume any spec from configmap. it will only consume those which are service/image specifications.
 So it would create a problem if we want to create a configurable deployment for each environemnt.

  ### Solution Acceptence Criteria:
- 1. We can consume deployment specifications from either configmap or from anywhere else.
+ 1. It should consume deployment specifications from either configmap or from anywhere else.
 But it has to be passed when deployment is about to create.
  _Example_:- CPU request and limits can change based on their environment.
 So it will consume from either from one of our configmap or else from any env value files